christopherhein/frontend-helpers/README.md

 ### HTML5 ###

-before you use the HTML5 HTML tag as Paul Irish  `application_controller.rb` add:
+before you use the HTML5 HTML tag as Paul Irish wrote for the HTML5 Boilerplate `application_controller.rb` add:

     include FrontendHelpers::Html5Helper